Early Childhood What the Research Says Starting School After the Pandemic: Youngest Students Will Need Foundational Skills

 Law & Courts U.S. Supreme Court Rules for Athletes Over NCAA in Case on Education-Related Compensation

 In a case watched in high school sports, the justices hold that some limits on college athlete compensation violate federal antitrust law.

 COVID-19 has upended America’s K-12 education system.
 See how schools are being impacted.Read More

 The latest news and insights on the debate over when, and if, to reopen school buildings.Read More

-The pandemic has disrupted schooling for nearly a year, leading to concerns over learning loss.Read More
+The pandemic has disrupted schooling for more than a year, leading to concerns over learning loss.Read More

 This content is provided by our sponsor.
 It is not written by and does not necessarily reflect the views of Education Week's editorial staff.